-Activities for younger primary learners.
-Literacy Numeracy Science Humanities Creative Arts Cross- curricular Projects and Activities 5 Stars - Easy Getting Jiggy!
-Reading Recitals Images by Instruction Light, Shadows and Me Mini Musicians Wordle Warm-up 4 Stars Round Robin Writings Fuzzy Feelings 3 Stars e-Storybook Today's Reporter Ready, Steady, Cook!
-Glog It!
-Mini Beasts 2 Stars Voyage to the Past Let's e- mote!
-1 Star - Not so easy
+ACTIVI FOR YO PRIMA LEARN ITIES OUNGER ARY NERS.
+LITERACY NUMERACY SCIENCE HUMANITIES CREATIVE ARTS CROSS- CURRICULAR PROJECTS AND ACTIVITIES ★★★★ Easy Getting Jiggy!
+Reading Recitals Images by Instruction • Light, Shadows and Me • Mini Musicians • Wordle Warm-up k • Round Robin Writings • Fuzzy Feelings • Today's Reporter Ready, Steady, Cook! • Glog It! • Mini Beasts Voyage to the Past • Let's e-mote! ★ Not so easy

-Activities for older primary learners.
-Literacy Numeracy Science Humanities Creative Arts Cross Curricular Projects and Activities 5 Stars - Easy Getting Jiggy!
-Reading Recitals Wordle Warm-up Mini Musicians Happy Homework!
-Savvy Searching.
-4 Stars Round Robin Writings Toontastic!
-Virtual Library Kindles in Fraction Families Line and Path Maths Science Sketches Fuzzy Feelings Pinning Down the Past Our 3D Classroom The Skype's the Limit!

-the Classroom 3 Stars My First Movie Time is an Illusion Children of One World Awesome Adverts Tall Tales Publish Me!
-QR Book Quest.
-Glog It!
-The Music Maker Twitter Role- Play e- Encyclopaedia 2 Stars Voyage to the past 1 Star - Not so easy Podcast to Parents You've Been Framed
+ACTIVITIES FOR OLDEF PRIMARY LEARNERS LITERACY NUMERACY SCIENCE HUMANITIES CREATIVE ARTS CROSS- CURRICULAR PROJECTS AND ACTIVITIES ★★★★★ Easy • Getting Jiggy! • Reading Recitals • Wordle Warm-up • Mini Musicians • Happy Homework! • Savvy Searching Round Robin Writings Toontastic!
+Virtual Library Kindles in the Classroom •Fraction Families •Line and Path Maths • Science Sketches Fuzzy Feelings Pinning Down the Past • Our 3D Classroom • The Skype's the Limit! •My First Movie •Tall Tales •Publish Me! • QR Book Quest. • Time is an Illusion • Glog It!
+Children of One World The Music Maker Twitter Role-Play • Awesome Adverts • e-Encyclopaedia Voyage to the past ★ Not so easy Podcast to Parents • You've Been Framed

-Getting Jiggy!
-Age Ease 3+
+GETTING JIGGY!

 Jigsaw Planet is a flexible piece of software for creating online jigsaws.
-You can create jigsaws from scanned photographs or from learners own drawings or from pictures you download from the web.
+You can create jigsaws from scanned photographs or from learners' own drawings or from pictures you download from the web.
 It really does work for almost every age group (including teachers!)

-Learners draw a picture on Paint (or similar software) The simpler their drawing the easier the resulting jigsaw will be to solve.
-The picture must be saved on your computer.
+Learners draw a picture on Paint (or similar software).
+The simpler their drawing, the easier the resulting jigsaw will be to solve.
+The picture must be saved on your computer, or they can use a picture they have created on paper and scanned.

-You can create an account on http://www.jigsawplanet.com/ .but this isn't necessary in order to create jigsaws.
+You can create an account on www.jigsawplanet.com but this isn't necessary in order to create jigsaws.
 However it does make your jigsaws easier to find!

 Click the create button and upload your photo from your saved file.
-It's often easier to save the picture to your desktop, but this is a matter of preference.
+It's often easier to save the picture to your desktop but this is a matter of preference.
 Once uploaded, choose how many pieces you'd like your jigsaw to be and their shape.
 You can have straight edged jigsaws or ones with interlocking pieces.
 Again, these choices will determine how easy/difficult the final puzzle will be.
 Once children have done this, they click the 'create' tab at the bottom and their jigsaw will appear.